Ken DeGraaf

 Kenneth G. DeGraaf is a state representative from Colorado Springs, Colorado.
 A Republican, DeGraaf represents Colorado House of Representatives District 22, which includes a portion of northeast Colorado Springs in El Paso County.

 Background

 DeGraaf is a 30-year veteran of the United States Air Force.
 Now he works as a commercial airline pilot and lives in Colorado Springs.
-He studied engineering mechanics at the United States Air Force Academy and later earned a masters degree in the same field from Columbia University, where he was awarded a Guggenheim fellowship.
+He studied engineering mechanics at the United States Air Force Academy and later earned a master's degree in the same field from Columbia University, where he was awarded a Guggenheim fellowship.

 Elections

+2022

 In the 2022 Colorado House of Representatives election, DeGraaf defeated his Democratic Party and Libertarian Party opponents, winning 57.66% of the total votes cast.

+2024

+DeGraaf ran for re-election in 2024.
+In the Republican primary election held June 25, 2024, he ran unopposed.
+In the general election held November 5, 2024, DeGraaf defeated one Democratic Party opponent and one independent opponent, winning 56.62% of the vote.